steint23/a2j-kommunikationsplattform/doc/adr/0002-how-is-the-user-interface-built.md

 > [Radix Primitives](https://www.radix-ui.com/primitives/docs/overview/introduction) is a low-level UI component library with a focus on accessibility, customization and developer experience.
 You can use these components either as the base layer of your design system, or adopt them incrementally.

 - React components have been tested, its usage is well documented (see [Checkbox](https://www.radix-ui.com/primitives/docs/components/checkbox) documentation, for example) and can be imported via component based packages `npm install @radix-ui/react-checkbox` and `import * as Checkbox from "@radix-ui/react-checkbox";` or as needed from the npm package `npm install radix-ui` (_package is [tree-shakeable](https://www.radix-ui.com/primitives/docs/overview/introduction#incremental-adoption), so you should only ship the components you use_) and `import { Checkbox } from "radix-ui";`.
 - Usage: The imported React components can be adjusted as needed if the markup is not suitable, see the [Composition](https://www.radix-ui.com/primitives/docs/guides/composition) documentation for further details.
-With the `asChild` prop (see Composition docs) one can adjust Radix's functionality onto alternative element types or own React components.
+With the `asChild` prop (also part of the Composition docs) one can adjust Radix's functionality onto alternative element types or own React components.
 Here is a [link](https://github.com/digitalservicebund/a2j-kommunikationsplattform/pull/166/files#diff-ad9b933a5cef28a912f761bee26750f4e9a663dcaaeb4dd27d96e52af9e24c23) to a test implementation of some checkboxes with the `asChild` prop.
 - The rendered markup is slim and clean:

   ```html